 Kumiko is Japanese woodworking and is used in the making of Shoji screens, sliding doors and window coverings in traditional Japanese homes. (“Shoji” means to block out light) This artform dates back to the Nara period (710 – 794) of Japan, and some experts may say even earlier.
-Because Kumiko is the fitting together of pieces of wood without fasteners or glue, planed at various angles, it is a very precise functional artform with pieces needed to be within .01mm and taking years for Tateguya (craftsman) to master the artform.
+Because Kumiko is the fitting together of pieces of wood without fasteners or glue and planed at precise angles, it is a very unique functional artform with pieces needing to be within .01mm and taking years for Tateguya (craftsman) to master the artform.

 Kumiko can be used in many ways to not only add beauty to a home, furniture or art piece but each Kumiko pattern has a special meaning in Japanese culture.
-There are over 300 different Kumiko patterns, each one representing a part of Japanese culture.
+There are over 300 different Kumiko patterns, each one representing a unique aspect of Japanese life.
 For example, using the various Kumiko patterns, an artisan could tell a story, design a scene and even tell the history of ones family in artform.

 I have been developing artforms and using Kumiko patterns that tells a story of our family, which is ongoing.
 It all began with the simple design you see above.
 The design is called “Asanoha”, the square hemp leaf.
 The Asanoha, because of it’s historical use in Japanese culture is considered to be a suitable “talisman”.
 As a suitable talisman it can represent something or someone of respect and dignity.
 Although it suitable of many representations, in this case it represents parents, my wife and myself.
 It was the beginning piece that gave me this inspiration.

 Below find just a few of the Kumiko patterns that can used alone or combined to tell a story.
-There are over 300 patterns used in kumiko.
+The images are couresty of Simply Native Japan.